Cinephilia: Filmgoing in the 1960s and 1970s

 At the same time, the Parisian cinephilic culture became increasingly politicized.
 Critics, and by extension the cinephiles who followed their work, began to emphasize political aspects of films and directors.
 Though many of the major figures of the post-war community has been originally aligned with the political right—including most of the Cahiers du cinéma group—by the late 1960s Cahiers and the young cinephile public in general had aligned with various forms of the Left, with some figures, such as Jean-Luc Godard, aligning with Maoism.
 In this very politicized climate, cinema was often seen as directly connected to Marxism.
 Many members of this new generation of cinephiles would become critics and directors, including Serge Daney, Philippe Garrel, and André Téchiné.

 Though most of the world's major film festivals had existed for decades by this point—including the Berlin International Film Festival, the Cannes Film Festival and the Venice Film Festival—the period saw the establishment of festivals in nearly every major city.
 The New York Film Festival, the Karlovy Vary International Film Festival and the Chicago International Film Festival were all started during this time.
 The Toronto International Film Festival, often seen as second only to the Cannes Film Festival in terms of importance, was founded towards the end of this period, in 1976.

+Films championed by cinephiles and Western intellectuals as "cutting-edge" and "revolutionary" from the 1960s-1970s included Lindsay Anderson's Cannes-winning epic If...., Humberto Solás's Lucía and Glauber Rocha's Antonio das Mortes alongside multiple works by Godard and the agitprop documentaries of The Newsreel.

 Home video and the late 20th century

-As VHS tapes, DVDs and later digital access became more common, cinephilia became less associated with filmgoing in theatres (much to the dismay of some cinephiles like Sontag).
+As television, VHS tapes, DVDs and later streaming digital access became more common, cinephilia became less associated with filmgoing in theatres (much to the dismay of cinephiles like Kael and Sontag).

 While Japanese films have enjoyed worldwide distribution in the mid 20th century, the late 20th century saw an increase in interest amongst cinephiles in cinema from other Asian countries, especially China, Hong Kong, Taiwan and, later, Thailand.